 Generate Your New Orleans Quest →Most "things to do in New Orleans" lists send you to the same fifteen places everyone walks past.
-We do something different: you tell us a starting point — your hotel on Royal Street, your rental in the Marigny, the parking deck near Canal Street — and our AI builds an outdoor adventure anchored to real locations within a comfortable walking radius.
+We do something different: you tell us a starting point — your hotel on Royal Street, your rental in the Marigny, the parking deck near Canal Street — and our system builds an outdoor adventure anchored to real locations within a comfortable walking radius.

 The clues are written into a single connected story.
 Each one leads you to a real spot — an ironwork balcony, a brick courtyard, a music venue marquee, a hand-painted gate — where you'll find the next chapter waiting.
-Few American cities have New Orleans's raw material density: every block is a backdrop, and the AI leans into that.
+Few American cities have New Orleans's raw material density: every block is a backdrop, and the system leans into that.

 Think of it as the next step for people who've enjoyed a scavenger hunt or a treasure hunt and wished it had a real plot.
 Pick a theme, pick how long you want to be out, generate, and start — same product whether you're a local looking for a fresh date night, a bachelorette group on a long weekend, or a visitor between brunch at Brennan's and an evening on Frenchmen Street.